varsharamanujam/RateUsScreenAnimatedSwiftUI/README.md

 # Rate Us Screen Animated in SwiftUI

-"Rate_US_screen-animated" is a SwiftUI project that demonstrates the creation of a "Rate Us" screen using the Glassmorphic design trend and Lottie animations.
+"Rate_US_screen_animated" is a SwiftUI project that demonstrates the creation of a "Rate Us" screen using the Glassmorphic design trend and Lottie animations.
 The project showcases the integration of stunning visual effects and smooth animations to create an engaging user experience.

 ## Features
 ### Glassmorphic Design: